mrciolino/wiki-backup/timeline.md

 - Adalynn recruits the Archmages and professors of the Magical college of Porthy.

 - Feywild Buffoonery
-- Retrieving the princess of Hellaress from the feywild.
+- Retrieving the princess of Hellaress from the feywild: Princess Alarielle Ariadne Estalla Zirina faralla verturu liara westebelle Sunfenix.
-- Princess Alarielle Ariadne Estalla Zirina faralla verturu liara westebelle Sunfenix.
+- The party meets Verondera the giant feywild spider.

 - Hunting down the last devastation vermin
 - Spoops magically obtains the can of whoop ass.